Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems: Abstract

 \section{Abstract}

-The majority of the baryonic matter in the universe is in the form of astrophysical plasmas.
-The mass of the hot X-ray emitting gas in a cluster of galaxies has more mass than the galaxies in the cluster.
 With the launch of the \XRISM{} microcalorimeter mission, space-based X-ray observations will achieve a record spectral resolving power of $R\equiv E/\Delta E\sim$1200.
 With this resolving power, emission features associated with fine-structure energy levels of some species will be resolved, sometimes for the first time.
 The plasma code, \Cloudy, was not originally designed for high-resolution X-ray spectroscopy and throughout its history did not resolve fine-structure components of Lyman lines.
 Here we expand \Cloudy{} to resolve these fine-structure energy levels and obtain predicted X-ray spectra that match the resolution of new microcalorimeter observations.
-We show how the Lyman lines can be used as column density indicators and examine their sensitivity to external radiation fields and turbulence.
+We show how the Lyman lines can be used as column density indicators {in the hot X-ray emitting gas in a cluster of galaxies such as Perseus}, and examine their sensitivity to external radiation fields and turbulence.